pixielabs/handbook/01-working-at-pixie-labs/08-tools.md

 Use Google Drive for documents (e.g. spreadsheets, word documents, presentations).
 Use [Dropbox](https://dropbox.com/) for everything else.

+It's really painful managing anything other than documents in Google Drive, e.g. assets, large files such as videos.
+It's also painful managing anything that Google Drive can't open such as Figma or Sketch files.

 ## Tracking time
 Use [Harvest](https://www.getharvest.com) to track your time.
 We track our time so we know we are balancing our client projects correctly.